 3. DENSE LINEAR ALGEBRA IN OPENCL

 3.1 Hybridization methodology

-The hybridization methodology used in MAGMA [17] and now in clMAGMA is an extension of the task-based approach for parallelism and developing DLA on homogeneous multicore systems [1].
+The hybridization methodology used in MAGMA [17] is now used in clMAGMA.
+It is an extension of the task-based approach for parallelism and developing DLA on homogeneous multicore systems [1].
 In particular,